-Fiat Chrysler, GM try discounts, online buying to juice dormant auto sales
+Exclusive: Fiat Chrysler, GM try discounts, online buying to lift plunging U.S. sales

 The move toward online sales and home delivery breaks with a long U.S. auto sector tradition of manufacturers giving franchised dealers control of sales to consumers.
 Dealers have fought Tesla Inc’s (TSLA.O) efforts to sell vehicles directly to consumers through its website.

-GM and Fiat Chrysler’s promotions of extended, no interest loans - made less costly by the Federal Reserve’s recent rate cuts - echo the “Keep America Rolling” sales push GM launched to jump start a paralyzed consumer market after the Sept.
+GM and Fiat Chrysler’s promotions of extended, no-interest loans - made less costly by the Federal Reserve’s recent interest rate cuts - echo the “Keep America Rolling” sales push GM launched to jump start a paralyzed consumer market after the Sept.
 11, 2001 attacks.

-But the pandemic has been pulling auto retailing into the digital age, with dealerships shuttered across the country and sales likely to take a further beating in April as social distancing guidelines remain in place.
+But the pandemic has been pulling auto retailing into the digital age, with dealerships shuttered across the country and sales likely to take a further beating in April as social distancing guidelines remain in place. [nL1N2BN18I]

-FCA shares fell 4.2% to $6.80 in early trade after the company posted a 10% drop in first-quarter U.S. auto sales, as the pandemic hurt demand and halted production from mid-March, although the company did not break out sales by month.
+FCA shares were down 4.9% to $6.84 in afternoon trading in New York after the company posted a 10% drop in first-quarter U.S. auto sales, as the pandemic hurt demand and halted production from mid-March.
+The company, however, did not break out sales by month.

-General Motors said its first-quarter sales fell 7% because of significant declines in March and said customers can use its existing “Shop.Click.Drive.” program to find, purchase and arrange for home delivery of a vehicle.
+General Motors reported its first-quarter sales fell 7% because of significant declines in March, and said customers can use its existing “Shop.Click.Drive.” program to find, purchase and arrange for home delivery of a vehicle.

-A spokeswoman said across the Chevrolet, Buick, GMC and Cadillac brands the automaker has seen two to four times greater online site visits and sales leads than before the pandemic.
+A GM spokeswoman said across the Chevrolet, Buick, GMC and Cadillac brands the automaker has seen two to four times greater online site visits and sales leads than before the pandemic.

 Hyundai Motor Co (005380.KS) said earlier that its U.S. sales fell 43% in March due to the pandemic.
-Other automakers also were expected to report lower sales.

-“It goes without saying that the entire world is facing a tremendous challenge that is having a significant impact on business and our normal way of life,” Randy Parker, vice president for sales at Hyundai Motor America said in a statement.
+“It goes without saying that the entire world is facing a tremendous challenge that is having a significant impact on business and our normal way of life,” Randy Parker, vice president for sales at Hyundai Motor America, said in a statement.

-FCA said its “Drive Forward program” allows customers to complete the entire vehicle purchase process online and from the comfort of their own homes.
+FCA said its “Drive Forward program” allows customers to complete the entire vehicle purchase process online.

 The system allows consumers to buy vehicles off dealer lots, trade in their old vehicle and apply for a car loan, FCA said.